 At Mission Zero Technologies, we believe that permanently locking atmospheric CO₂ into rock via mineralisation represents the gold standard for carbon removal.
-Combining our energy-efficient DAC technology with mineralisation at scale offers one of the most effective ways to address the historic carbon emissions that have unbalanced our climate.
+Combining our energy-efficient direct air capture (DAC) technology with mineralisation at scale offers one of the most effective ways to address the historic carbon emissions that have unbalanced our climate.
 We just need to find system pioneers in the right locations with the vision to go all in.

 In Deep Sky, we have found a natural carbon removal partner.
 On a mission to rapidly deliver gigaton-scale carbon removal, the Montreal-based project developer will operate our technology to help scale permanent carbon removal via DAC+mineralisation in Canada.
 A first-of-a-kind (FOAK) electrochemical demonstration plant to be delivered in 2024 will capture 250 tons of CO₂ from the air annually.
 Once validated, the aim is to then build a commercial facility capable of removing between 100,000 and one million tonnes annually.